Cryptocurrency staking can satiate your hunger for passive income by making your cryptocurrency work for you.

 What is Staking?

-Crypto staking simple means to stake your crypto coins in a certain place to earn staking rewards.
+Crypto staking simply means to stake your crypto coins in a certain place to earn staking rewards.
 It is mainly comprised of a few strategies and a proof-of-stake mechanism which is somewhat similar to proof-of-work but uses a different mechanism to mine crypto coins.

 In crypto staking, the user holds a certain amount of crypto coins in a wallet and then stakes them or locks them for a certain period of time and by doing so earns a good chunk of interest for holding the crypto assets and this whole process is called crypto staking.